pgdr/talks/citmc/PITCHME.md

 +++
 #### challenge: management

-bad management:
+> The first law of bad management
+>
-> The first law of bad management: If something isn't working, do more of it
+> If something isn't working, **do more of it**

 +++
 #### challenge: project lead

-bad project lead believing they can
+project leaders — _What you see is all there is"_

 > People under time pressure don't think faster.

 +++
 #### challenge: strategies

-* bad strategies coming from above
-  * ... a reverse correlation between technical competence and position in ladder
+... an inverse correlation between technical competence and position in professional ladder

 +++
 #### challenge: undevelopment